• Skip to primary navigation

 Build a Distribution Strategy

 Once you have great content, you must get it in front of the right people.
 That’s where distribution comes in.
-Your distribution strategy should be designed to reach your target audience where they are, whether that’s social media, search engines, or offline channels.
+Your distribution strategy should be designed to reach your target audience where they are, whether that’s through social media, search engines, or offline channels.

 Execute & Monitor

 Finally, it’s time to meld all these pieces and start executing your plan!
-But even the best-laid plans can go off course—so make sure to monitor your progress along the way and course correct as needed based on customer feedback or changes in the market landscape.
+But even the best-laid plans can go off course—so make sure to monitor your progress along the way and course correct as needed based on customer feedback or changes in the competitive market landscape.

 Now that you know how to create a purpose-driven company strategy, it’s time to see it in action.
 Use these tips to build a campaign that supports your company’s goals and drives real results.